 Emsi data is remarkably detailed, giving you information on 305 industry classifications using the NAICS system and 522 occupations from Statistics Canada’s NOC-S classification system in over 4,300 integrated geographical areas.
 The data is updated twice a year so that our users have the most current information possible.
 And to top it all off, we add 10-year projections based on the CBP data so that you have an idea of the future alongside the past and present.

 No need to jump between government sites and data providers—we offer a full suite of traditional, real-time, and skills data.

-Our labor market analytics allow you to drill down on any industry, occupation, and postsecondary educational program in your region.
-Plus, we have robust job posting analytics, workforce and population demographics, as well as supply chain analysis, GRP by detailed industry, and other economic data.
+Our labour market analytics allow you to drill down on any industry, occupation, and postsecondary educational program in your region.